-- Potential to lead to solutions with substantial impact related to the specific topic - Topical excellence & innovation, including: - creativity of the project's approach and clear differentiation from existing approaches - a clear and rigorous conceptual framework for the activities - Project Plan, including: - investigator and organization capabilities and potential for collaboration - value in terms of appropriateness of the budget and timeline relative to project complexity, risk, and potential impact - 3.
-The third step is the validation and final selection by an Executive Committee, which is chaired by a foundation representative. - 4.
-The fourth and final step is a due diligence review to ensure that applicants are appropriate recipients of foundation funds.
+- Potential to lead to solutions with substantial impact related to the specific topic - Scientific and technical excellence & innovation, including: - o creativity of the project's approach and clear differentiation from existing approaches - o a clear and rigorous conceptual framework for the activities - Project Plan, including: - o investigator and organization capabilities and potential for collaboration - value in terms of appropriateness of the budget and timeline relative to project complexity, risk, and potential impact - 3.
+The third step is the validation and final selection of the LOI applications to be invited to submit full proposals by an Executive Committee.
+Organizations invited to submit full proposals will be provided additional technical instructions at that time. - 4.
+The fourth step involves a second round of review, similar to step 2 above, but with regard to evaluation of the full proposal and with the inclusion of a more detailed review of the project plan submitted in the full proposal documents, the applicant's capability to execute the work, and the appropriateness of the budget request. - 5.
+The fifth step is the validation and final selection of the proposals to be funded by the Executive Committee.
+The Executive Committee may recommend the proposal be funded, subject to specific modifications which will be negotiated as part of the award process. - 6.
+The sixth and final step is a due diligence review and to directly discuss and negotiate any adjustments to the proposed project recommended by the Executive Committee.
 Investigators will be contacted as part of the due diligence review.